AnimusAILabs/animus-client/README.md

 #### How It Works

 1. **Response Analysis**: When a response is received, it's analyzed for potential splitting
-2. **Probability Check**: `splitProbability` determines whether splitting occurs, except when content contains newlines (which always triggers splitting)
-3. **Smart Splitting**: If probability check passes, responses are split based on:
-   - **API Pre-split**: Use turns provided by the backend when available
-   - **Newline Splitting**: Split on newlines when content contains `\n` characters
-   - **Sentence Splitting**: Fall back to sentence-based splitting for other content
-4. **Sentence Grouping**: Short sentences (below `shortSentenceThreshold`) are grouped together
+2. **Priority-Based Processing**: The system follows a clear priority order:
+   - **Priority 1**: If autoTurn is enabled AND content has newlines → **ALWAYS** split on newlines (ignores probability and pre-split turns)
+   - **Priority 2**: If no newlines but pre-split turns are available → Apply `splitProbability` to decide whether to use them
+   - **Priority 3**: Otherwise → Process normally without splitting
-5. **Turn Limiting**: If splitting would exceed `maxTurns` (including hasNext flag), turns are intelligently concatenated based on `maxTurnConcatProbability`
+3. **Turn Limiting**: If splitting would exceed `maxTurns` (including hasNext flag), turns are intelligently concatenated using a 70% probability with natural variation
-6. **Delay Calculation**: Realistic typing delays are calculated based on content length and typing speed
+4. **Delay Calculation**: Realistic typing delays are calculated based on content length and typing speed
-7. **Sequential Delivery**: Messages are delivered with natural delays, creating conversational flow
+5. **Sequential Delivery**: Messages are delivered with natural delays, creating conversational flow
-8. **Coordination**: Image generation and follow-up requests are properly coordinated with turn completion
+6. **Coordination**: Image generation and follow-up requests are properly coordinated with turn completion

 #### Best Practices